Search Articles

 City, State

-While an agent under a power of attorney isn’t personally liable for the principal’s bills, it is still a huge responsibility that takes time and effort.
-Before agreeing to be an agent under a power of attorney, consider whether you are able to devote the time and energy to the job and whether you can emotionally handle making the decisions.
-In addition, think about if there are family issues, such as constant disagreements among siblings, that would make serving difficult.
+An agent under a power of attorney isn’t personally liable for the principal’s bills.
+However, it is still a huge responsibility that takes time and effort.
+Before agreeing to be an agent under a POA, consider whether you can devote the time and energy to the job.

-If you are named as an agent under a power of attorney and want to refuse or resign, consult with an attorney to find out the best way to do that in your state.
-Find an attorney near you.
+If someone has asked you to serve as an agent under a power of attorney, you may want to refuse or resign.
+Consult with a qualified estate planning attorney to determine the best way to do that in your state.
+Search for an estate planning attorney near you today.

 Created date: 01/19/2022